The Promise (Earth, Wind & Fire album): Critical reception

 People called The Promise a "musically rich 17-track set (including five trademark instrumental interludes) that blows away most of today’s R&B." With a 3/5 stars review, Chairman Mao of Blender proclaimed that EWF "maintains their trademark buoyancy on a classy collection of mid-tempo numbers and sweeping ballads."
 Rob Theakston of AllMusic in a 3/5 stars review, declared the album is "extremely soulful and soothing".
 With a 3.5 out of five star rating Steve Jones of USA Today wrote "with horn-kissed ballads and infectious jazz funk grooves, the band seems to have regained its spark".
 Renee Graham of the Boston Globe claimed, "unfussy and sincere, this is well-crafted R&B for grown ups".
 David Peschek of The Guardian also in a 4/5 stars review, called The Promise "17 tracks of immaculately smooth, meticulously detailed mid-tempo pop-soul and thoroughly intoxicating in its lushness."
+Tamara Palmer critic SF Weekly wrote: "Joyous without raising the hackles of cynicism, The Promise honors its vow of delivering songs of the consistent quality that EWF devotees knew were still inside original players Maurice and Verdine White and Philip Bailey."